pu2clr/SI4735/examples/README.md

 ![Schematic for I2C display device](https://github.com/pu2clr/SI4735/blob/master/extras/images/basic_schematic_with_buttons_i2c.png)

+__Pay attention to the your I2C device voltage.
+The system can become unstable if you are using a wrong voltage__.

 ## Proof of Concept

-I strongly recommend starting with this sketch.
+The main advantage of using this Proof of Concept is: you do not need to connect any display device to make your radio works.
+The Arduino IDE is all you need to control the radio.
+So, I strongly recommend starting with this sketch.
 This example is a proof of concept of SI4735 Arduino Library.
 The [SI4735_POC.ino](https://github.com/pu2clr/SI4735/tree/master/examples/SI4735_POC) sketch uses just the __Serial Monitor__ and works only on your __Arduino IDE__.
 However, you can easily replace the Serial Monitor functions to the device functions that you want to use.
-The [SS4735 Arduino Library example with LCD 20x4 I2C](https://github.com/pu2clr/SI4735/tree/master/examples/SI4735_LCD_20x4_I2C) and [SS4735 Arduino Library example with I2C OLED](https://github.com/pu2clr/SI4735/tree/master/examples/SI4735_OLED_I2C) are good examples that show this process.
+The [SS4735 Arduino Library example with LCD 20x4 I2C](https://github.com/pu2clr/SI4735/tree/master/examples/SI4735_LCD_20x4_I2C) and [SS4735 Arduino Library example with I2C OLED](https://github.com/pu2clr/SI4735/tree/master/examples/SI4735_OLED_I2C) are good examples that show this approach.